PickNikRobotics/ros_testing_templates/docs/roscon-2022/talk-proposal.md

     it can be easily cloned and tried

 ### outline
+- Describe the problem with testing, mocking, dependency injection, results?
 - Define unit, integration, simulation, onrobot testing
 - what is mocking?
 - dependency injection is not a new technique, but it's a design pattern that